Groupe1Rim/DetectoRIM/README.md

 - A number of chimeras equivalent to the number of homologous zones between each parent
 - A .csv file containing for each chimera the percentage of membership in each parent

+### Warning

+Be careful, if the two sequences studied are genetically close, this can result in the creation of a large number of chimeras.
+So make sure you have enough memory on your hard drive.